AP source: Tigers, Báez nearing $140 million, 6-year deal

 A person with direct knowledge of the situation confirmed the deal to The Associated Press on Tuesday on condition of anonymity because the contract had not been finalized.

-Detroit had been looking for a shortstop since it went 77-85 this season, finishing third in the AL Central behind Cleveland and the Chicago White Sox.
+Detroit had been looking for a shortstop since it went 77-85 last season, finishing third in the AL Central behind Cleveland and the Chicago White Sox.

 Looking to build around a young core that includes pitcher Casey Mize and slugger Spencer Torkelson, the No. 1 overall pick in the 2020 amateur draft, the Tigers also traded for catcher Tucker Barnhart and signed left-hander Eduardo Rodríguez to a $77 million, five-year contract in free agency.

 Báez was selected by the Cubs with the No. 9 overall pick in the 2011 amateur draft.
-The two-time All-Star made his big league debut in 2014, quickly becoming one of baseball’s most popular players with his big-time power, slick defense and aggressive baserunning.
+The two-time All-Star made his big league debut in 2014, quickly becoming one of baseball’s most popular players with big-time power, slick defense and aggressive approach on the basepaths.

 Jay Cohen can be reached at https://twitter.com/jcohenap